Preparing a home for an inspection is a vital part of the inspection process

 The home inspector I had, Alex, was VERY thorough and took the time to explain what he found in real time.
 He didn’t get annoyed with my frequent interruptions to ask what he was thinking about things he found that were wrong.
 I HIGHLY recommend this service.
 Great quality and real-time feedback.
 Review of AHI Residential & Commercial Inspections, Inc By Najiyb Gibbons

-Ensure that all doors and windows are in proper operating condition, including repairing or replacing any cracked window panes.
+Also ensure that all doors and windows are in proper operating condition, including repairing or replacing any cracked window panes.

 Heating and Air Conditioning.

-Have the chimney, fireplace or wood stove serviced and provide the buyer with a copy of the cleaning record.
+Have the chimney, fireplace or wood stove serviced and then provide the buyer with a copy of the cleaning record.

 Be sure the main electrical panel and any sub-panels are not blocked.
 (VERY COMMON)

 Replace all burned out or missing light bulbs.

 Replace all broken and missing receptacle and switch cover plates.